-Medians - When left-turn lanes are placed in raised (curbed) medians, a minimum of 4 ft should remain at the nose for pedestrian refuge and placement of traffic control devices.
+Medians - When left-turn lanes are placed in raised (curbed) medians, a minimum of 4 ft should remain at the nose for placement of traffic control devices.
+A minimum 6 ft wide median should remain if it will be used for pedestrian refuge.